On this page

 Reproducibility

 Every analysis prints the underlying R code to the R console — you can inspect, copy, or re-run the exact commands.
-Correlation analysis uses base R (cor.test) for the classical methods, plus polycor (polychoric and polyserial), infotheo (mutual information and entropy with Miller-Madow correction), aricode (adjusted mutual information), energy (distance correlation), and Hmisc (Hoeffding’s D).
-Blomqvist’s β, the correlation ratio η², and Chatterjee’s ξ are implemented directly in base R. Citations for any package your analysis actually uses appear automatically at the top of the output section.
+Correlation analysis uses base R (cor.test) for the classical methods, plus polycor (polychoric, polyserial, and tetrachoric), infotheo (mutual information and entropy with Miller-Madow correction), aricode (adjusted mutual information), energy (distance correlation), Hmisc (Hoeffding’s D), XICOR (Chatterjee’s ξ with ties-aware p-value), and ppcor (partial and semi-partial correlation for Pearson, Spearman, and Kendall).
+Blomqvist’s β, the correlation ratio η², the signed φ coefficient, and Goodman & Kruskal’s γ / Somers’ D (with contingency-table ASE) are implemented directly in base R, as are all the correlation-comparison tests (Fisher z, Williams’ T2, Steiger Z, Jennrich χ², the Wald χ² on Olkin–Siotani covariance, the Steiger pattern-equality χ², and the Cauchy combination fallback).
+The negligibility-margin (TOST) p-values are likewise computed directly in base R from the Fisher-z transform.
+Citations for any package your analysis actually uses appear automatically at the top of the output section.

 Common pitfalls